This Red Flag Practically Screams That Your Dog Is in Pain

 To Manage Her Noise Sensitivity, Learn What Calms Your Dog

-I recommend as a first step in dealing with your dog’s noise aversion that you simply observe her during a fearful episode and see what you can do to calm her.
+As a first step in dealing with your dog’s noise aversion, simply observe her during a fearful episode and see what you can do to calm her.
 Some suggestions:

 Under no circumstances should a fearful pup be forced into a crate either when she's already anxious, or in anticipation of a panic response to weather or other noises.
 Your dog will feel trapped, which will make both her phobia and her reaction to it worse.